DeepTenLab/DeepTenLab/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-file-text-o" %}Research

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+A brief description of the research we do ...
+TODO

 {% include section.html %}

 ## Highlighted

+A highlighted publication if any ...
+TODO

 <!-- {% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %} -->